 - Talent foundation for the future - The company builds on-line recruiting solutions for its internal use based on Taleo ® Talent Management, integrated with a custom built-taxonomy which catalogues health care payor and provider competencies and skills.
 The company talent database exceeds 1,000 professionals.

-- Sales and Marketing foundation for the future - The company implements Salescorce.com ® customer relationship management and mobile applications.
+- Sales and Marketing foundation for the future - The company implements Salesforce.com ® customer relationship management and mobile applications.

 1. All organizations face change.
 We help you embrace it.
 We assist in injecting creativity, flexibility, and a partnership focused on innovation.
 The ability to manage and embrace change is critical for effective organizations that are globally distributed or that have grown via acquisition.